Sellf/docs/source/includes/_companies.md

 > The above command returns 200 with no content.

 This endpoint deletes a specific company.
-Deleting a company implies that even all the associated entities are deleted, except for the associated company.
+Deleting a company implies that even all the associated entities are deleted.

 ### HTTP Request